Dizzy DROS: Mainstream prominence

-In 2019, Dros released "Moutanabbi," a diss track aimed at fellow Moroccan rapper Don Bigg, which garnered significant attention.
+In 2019, Souhaili released "Moutanabbi," a diss track aimed at fellow Moroccan rapper Don Bigg, which garnered significant attention.
 That same year, he ventured into voice acting, portraying the character "Measurehead" in the critically acclaimed video game Disco Elysium.

-Dros was one of the singers that took part in the 2022 FIFA Club World Cup official song entitled “Welcome to Morocco”, that took place in Morocco.
+Souhaili was one of the singers that took part in the 2022 FIFA Club World Cup official song entitled "Welcome to Morocco", that took place in Morocco.
 On February 14, 2023, he released "M3a L3echrane," a music video featuring impersonations of public figures and containing political and social critiques.
 The video surpassed ten million views on YouTube within its first five days of release.

-In 2024, Dros, alongside ElGrandeToto, served as a head judge on the national rap competition television show JamShow, which aimed to showcase Morocco's rising hip-hop talent.
+In 2024, Souhaili, alongside ElGrandeToto, served as a head judge on the national rap competition television show JamShow, which aimed to showcase Morocco's rising hip-hop talent.
 Nezar was crowned the winner of the competition.
-The following months marked major commercial milestones.
-In April 2025, Dros became the first artist from the MENA region to secure an endorsement deal with the global sportswear brand Puma.
+In April 2025, Souhaili became the first artist from the MENA region to secure an endorsement deal with the global sportswear brand Puma.
 That same month, he signed a record deal with Warner Music Middle East, which his management team described as "the biggest deal in the history of Moroccan rap."

 Political views

-In an interview with Middle East Eye, DROS reflects on his own “red lines” as an artist, saying: “There are limits I don’t cross … if you go so hard you lose the message, you lose people.
+In an interview with Middle East Eye, Souhaili reflects on his own "red lines" as an artist, saying: “There are limits I don't cross … if you go so hard you lose the message, you lose people.

-During the Gen Z protests in Morocco, DROS publicly expressed his support for the movement, denounced police violence against protesters, and called for the government's resignation.
+During the Gen Z protests in Morocco, Souhaili publicly expressed his support for the movement, denounced police violence against protesters, and called for the government's resignation.
 He also signed an open letter from over 60 intellectuals and artists addressed to King Mohammed VI, calling for transparency, the release of all GenZ212 detainees and political prisoners and the eradication of corruption.